Croxye/videoheatmap/README.md

 	$ bower install
 	$ node app.js

-## Challenges
+## Personal Challenges

-- Rendering the D3 heatmap with our Backbone integration.
 - Creating our own data algorithm for heatmap visualization.
+- Autoresizing the D3 heatmap with our Backbone integration.
-- Managing async in Backbone and Node.
+- Managing async in Node.

 ## Authors